 What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

-With the numbers showing that there’s a steady growth in the rates of grad school applicants and enrollees, it shouldn’t come as a surprise that more and more people are getting curious about what is on the GRE.
+With the numbers showing that there’s a steady growth in the rates of graduate school applicants and enrollees, it shouldn’t come as a surprise that more and more future test takers are getting curious and asking a lot of questions about what is on the GRE general test.
+We also explain the diference between SAT and GRE in this dedicated post.

-Graduate Record Examination, or GRE, is the most common testing material graduate schools use in their admission programs.
-So if you want to pursue a post-grad diploma, you'll need to get a GRE prep book and take this exam first.
+Graduate Record Examination, or GRE, is the most common general test material graduate schools use in their admission programs.
+So if you want to pursue a post-grad diploma, you'll need to get a GRE prep book and take GRE general test first.

-Being a standardized test, you don’t have to go in blind when preparing for this exam.
-There are tons of pointers, tips, and other kinds of content that will help you get ready for test day.
-In this guide, we’ll try to tell you everything you need to know to get acquainted with the exam so you’ll know where to start preparing for this important test.
+Being a standardized test, you don’t have to go in blind when preparing for the GRE general test.
+There are tons of pointers, tips, and other kinds of content that will help you get ready for test day and ace that GRE scores you are aiming.
+In this guide, we’ll try to tell you everything you need to know to get acquainted with the exam so you’ll know where to start preparing for GRE general test.

 The Basics about the GRE that You Need to Know